STORIES OF INSPIRATION AND EMPOWERMENT

 Many days passed before a sugercane-cutting crew discovered Grace.
 Malnourished and covered in festering cuts, she couldn’t keep running.
 They brought Grace to the farm’s owner, who had a kind heart.
 She took her in and gave Grace medication, but she lacked a steady income and couldn’t provide for Grace permanently.
 So, she turned to Horizon for help.

 Today, Grace is a thriving teenager at Baba Nyumbani.
-She likes playing net ball (basketball) and eating chapatti with chicken.
-She is a disciplined student in ninth grade.
+She likes net ball (basketball) and eating chapatti with chicken.
+She is a disciplined ninth grader.
 She is naturally shy, but her days of hiding her face are far behind her: Grace has ambitions of becoming a newscaster or a magistrate.